tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/r-shiny-user-interface.md

 In this part, we will dive into `control widgets`.
 Widgets are interactive web elements that allow your app users to communicate with the Shiny application.
 These widgets are essential in creating dynamic and interactive apps.

 Each widget is created with a transparently named R function in Shiny.
 For example, the `actionButton` function creates an Action Button, and `sliderInput` creates a slider bar.
 These widgets are instrumental in collecting values from users and triggering responses in the app.
-We have already considered control widgets in the first building block of the series, where we discussed some basic widgets and their arguments.
-So for the basic instruction check this [building block][/Shiny/App].
+We have already considered control widgets in the first article of the series, where we discussed some basic widgets and their arguments.
+So for the basic instruction check this [article][/Shiny/App].

 {{% codeblock %}}